mathaywarduk/mnk/_posts/2025-09-27-rock-cottage.md

 featured: true
 ---

 Our temporary home.
-Rock Cottage has a special place in our heart.
+Rock Cottage will always have a special place in our hearts.

-We were blessed with great weather for most of our 3&frac12; weeks in Fearnan, including a beautiful sunset at the top of Loch Tay.
+We were lucky with the weather during our three and a half weeks in Fearnan, including a beautiful sunset at the top of Loch Tay.

-Rudi loved the garden sniffs and Kerry enjoyed the proximity to a wild swim.
+Rudi loved the garden sniffs and Kerry loved how close the loch was.

 {% include gallery.html id="rock-cottage" %}

 ## Weekends are back

-The weekends were finally ours again.
+Weekends finally felt like weekends again.
 No more travelling.

-So we tried out folk night at the Ewe, met the Polish Mr. Bean, went for a hike up a couple of local munros and had the chance to drive to Strathyre at the weekend and check out the Loch.
+We tried folk night at the Ewe, met the Polish Mr Bean, climbed local munros and drove to Strathyre to spend time by our new loch.

 {% include gallery.html id="west-lawers" %}